 In fact, some of the most expensive NFT sales, such as collections from Beeple and Pak, are worth considerably more than bonafide masterpieces in the traditional art world.
 For example, Pak’s “The Merge” sold for $91.8million, which surpasses the inflation-adjusted valuation for “Nymphéas en fleur” by Monet, “Laboureur dans un champ” by Van Gogh, and “Au Lapin Agile” from Pablo Picasso.

-With such exorbitant values, more people than ever are eager to get involved in the NFT space, either by investing in prominent NFT collections or by becoming NFT artists themselves.
 But, before you jump in, you need to make sure you have a true understanding of what NFT collections are, what gives them value, which ones to avoid, and how you can get the low-down on NFT collections before they drop.

 Table of Contents